aiera-inc/aiera-mcp/README.md

 ### Claude Desktop

-1. Follow the [Claude Desktop MCP installation instructions](https://modelcontextprotocol.io/quickstart/user) to complete the initial installation and find your configuration file.
+1. Follow the [Claude Desktop MCP installation instructions](https://modelcontextprotocol.io/quickstart/user) and find your configuration file.
 1. Use the following example as reference to add Aiera's MCP server.
-Make sure you complete the various fields.
     1. Path find your path to `uvx`, run `which uvx` in your terminal.
     2. Replace `<your_api_key_here>` with your actual Aiera API key.
-    3. Replace `<your_directory>` with your home directory path, e.g., `/home/username` (Mac/Linux) or `C:\Users\username` (Windows).
+    3. Replace `<your_directory>` with your home directory path, e.g., `/home/username` (Mac/Linux).

 <details>
   <summary>claude_desktop_config.json</summary>